MoorAdam/DistractiblePointCounter/README.md

 ### Ending the episode

 After the winner is revealed, the user can choose to end the episode.
-This will reveale a dialog box, where the user can change the properties of the episode if they so choose to (its not required)
+This will reveale a dialog box, where the user can change the properties of the episode if they so choose to (it's not required)

 When they press save, the system will save the changes